miya7090/burmese-meitei-alignment/README.md

 # burmese-meitei-alignment
-Learning to Parse a Lower-Resource Language, Meitei, through Alignment with a Higher-Resource Language, Burmese Please inform if you plan to use.
+Learning to Parse a Lower-Resource Language, Meitei, through Alignment with a Higher-Resource Language, Burmese.
+Please inform if you plan to use.
---- in progress ---
+-- in progress --

 Usage: